 The day after:

 Similarly, clothing brand H&M has a massive following and some big name celebrity endorsements from people like rapper The Weeknd.
 Must be a trusted brand.
-But last month, after a racially insensitive advertisement struck the ire of the masses, audiences who expressed trust in the brand took a dip.
+But in early 2018, after a racially insensitive advertisement struck the ire of the masses, audiences who expressed trust in the brand took a dip.

 From day of Advertisement Launch:

 And The Weeknd said “see ya”, leaving H&M with a pretty bad case of the Mondays.

 Trust is like the stock market.
 Everything you do as a business impacts how people will invest their trust in you.
 And you have to be the financial advisor, constantly watching the ebbs and flows of the trust stock market.

 To do this, you’ll need social listening tools like Infegy Atlas, which help your team listen in on the ticker tape of billions of online conversations from across the web to see how audiences talk about, feel about, like, dislike about your brand.